 If this isn’t the case, we say it is better to squeeze in some rides rather than waiting for a good parade viewing spot.
 You can just walk along Main St and still get a good feel of what’s going on in the parade.

 33. What to Do When World of Color is a Priority

 If you are buying Park Hopper tickets and visiting both parks, you might want to see World of Color.
 If you decide the World of Color is a priority, you will want to get a Fastpass as early as possible.
 These Fastpasses do not affect your ability to book attractions, so if you have the MaxPass just book them right when you enter the park.

 This is also true if you want to see Fantasmic! without the dinner package.

-If you’ve got a kiddo that loves Frozen or if you just love a good live show, Frozen is the best option in either of the parks.
+If you’ve got a kiddo that loves the Lion King or if you just love a good live show, The Tale of the Lion King is the best option in either of the parks.